 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Black rat snakes are fascinating creatures you’ll want to know more about.
-These non-venomous constrictors can grow up to 8 feet long, making them one of North America’s longest snakes.
+Black rat snakes are fascinating, non-venomous reptiles that can grow up to eight feet long, making them one of North America’s longest snakes.

 Table Of Contents